SankethElalli/Log-Analysis-Script/README.md

 •	Python 3.6 or higher
 •	Required Python libraries:
-o	re (built-in)
+- re (built-in)
-o	collections (built-in)
+- collections (built-in)
-o	csv (built-in)
+- csv (built-in)
-o	pandas
+- pandas

 # CSV Output Format

 The generated CSV file includes the following columns:
-•	IP Address: The source IP address of the request.
+- IP Address: The source IP address of the request.
-•	Request Count: The number of requests made by the IP address.
+- Request Count: The number of requests made by the IP address.
-•	Endpoint: The most frequently accessed endpoint.
+- Endpoint: The most frequently accessed endpoint.
-•	Access Count: The number of times the most accessed endpoint was requested.
+- Access Count: The number of times the most accessed endpoint was requested.
-•	Failed Login Count: Number of failed login attempts (if any).
+- Failed Login Count: Number of failed login attempts (if any).